 Although each counselor’s primary responsibility is counseling and advising, the department works collaboratively with the principal, vice-principal for academics, vice-principal for student life, deans, teachers, parents, and other school personnel to ensure continuity and effectiveness in dealing with the whole student.

-Counseling is a helping process in which the school counselor provides a safe, nurturing environment.
+Counseling is a process of helping in which the school counselor provides a safe, nurturing environment.
 By establishing a trusting, confidential working relationship, students can share their feelings and develop positive solutions to personal issues.
-Often, the focus is on problem solving, decision making and discovering personal meaning related to learning and development.
+Often, the focus is on problem-solving, decision-making, and discovering personal meaning related to learning and development.
 Parents, teachers, administrators, and students can initiate a referral to the school counselor.

-- listen to students, assess their needs, and develop realistic interventions
+- Listening to students, assessing their needs, and developing realistic interventions.

-- help students to cope with social/emotional pressures, set realistic goals, and become responsible young adults
+- Helping students cope with emotional pressures, set goals, and become responsible young adults.

-- help students to understand and accept their capabilities and limitations
+- Helping students understand and accept their capabilities and limitations.

-- assist students with transition issues and orientation to La Salle Academy
+- Assisting students with transition issues and helping them get acclimated to La Salle Academy.

-An important obligation of school counselors is to maintain the confidentiality of their relationships with students.
-School counselors are obliged not to disclose information that a student has shared within the context of the counseling relationship, unless such disclosures are necessary to protect the student from posing a serious threat to him or herself or to others.
+An important obligation of school counselors is to maintain the confidentiality of their students.
+School counselors are obliged not to disclose information that a student has shared, within the context of the counseling relationship, unless such disclosures are necessary to protect the student from posing a serious threat to him/herself or others.